jadenmaciel/jadenmaciel.github.io/DOCS/TASKS.md

 ## Next Up

+## Recently Completed
 - **Testing Suite**
   - **Why**: To prevent regressions and ensure code quality.
   - **Scope**: Add unit tests for critical components and utility functions.
 Implement accessibility checks (e.g., with `axe-core`).
   - **Priority**: Medium
-  - **Progress**: ✅ Initial testing setup completed with Vitest, React Testing Library, and vitest-axe. `PoliciesSection` component now has comprehensive unit and accessibility tests covering rendering, interactions, keyboard navigation, and ARIA attributes.
+  - **Progress**: Initial testing setup completed with Vitest, React Testing Library, and vitest-axe. `PoliciesSection` component now has comprehensive unit and accessibility tests covering rendering, interactions, keyboard navigation, and ARIA attributes.
 Test infrastructure is in place for expanding to other components.

 - **New Services**
   - **Why**: Owner wants to implement these services
   - **Scope**: Add "First Aid & AED Inspections and Supply" services to website and Booky.buzz software to meet OSHA standards.
 Use "Call or email for pricing information."
   - **Priority**: High
-  - **Progress**: ✅ Website implementation complete.
+  - **Progress**: Website implementation complete.
 Service added to `src/data/courses.ts` with proper pricing messaging.
 Appears in pricing table.
 Booky.buzz configuration pending (separate task).

 - **Update 'Policies & FAQ' Section**
   - **Why**: Privacy & Data Handling as a separate block above Policies & FAQ makes the page feel disjointed.
 The new accordion-style design provides a cleaner, unified experience and keeps all policies together.